cryptoartcom/cryptoart-smart-contracts/docs/contract.md

 /// @dev Emitted when the authority signer is updated.
 /// @param newAuthoritySigner The new address authorized to sign minting transactions. event AuthoritySignerUpdated(address newAuthoritySigner);

+/// @dev Emitted when the NFT receiver address is updated.
+/// @param newNftReceiver The new address to receive all traded NFTs. event NftReceiverUpdated(address newNftReceiver);
 ```

 ## Functions